-Nathan Lane Net Worth: Nathan Lane is an American actor and author who has a net worth of $20 million dollars.
-Lane is best known for his roles as Albert in "The Birdcage"(1996), Max Bialystock in the 2001 Broadway production and 2005 film version of "The Producers," Nathan Detroit in the musical "Guys and Dolls" (1992), Ernie Smuntz in "MouseHunt" (1997), and Pseudolus in "A Funny Thing Happened on the Way to the Forum" (1996).
+Nathan Lane is an American actor and author who has a net worth of $25 million.
+Nathan Lane is best known for his roles as Albert in "The Birdcage"(1996), Max Bialystock in the 2001 Broadway production and 2005 film version of "The Producers," Nathan Detroit in the musical "Guys and Dolls" (1992), Ernie Smuntz in "MouseHunt" (1997), and Pseudolus in "A Funny Thing Happened on the Way to the Forum" (1996).
 Nathan voiced Timon in "The Lion King" (1994), and he also lent his voice to "Stuart Little" (1999), "Titan A.E."
 (2000), "Astro Boy" (2009), "George and Martha" (1999–2000), and "Teacher's Pet" (2000–2002).
 Lane has more than 80 film and television credits to his name, including "Nicholas Nickleby" (2002), "Mirror Mirror" (2012), "Encore!
 Encore!"
 (1998–1999), "Modern Family" (2010–2019), "The Good Wife" (2012–2014), and "The People v.
 O.J.
 Simpson: American Crime Story" (2016).
 The winner of three Tony Awards, Nathan has starred in numerous Broadway productions, such as "The Odd Couple" (2005), "The Addams Family" (2010) and "Angels in America" (2018).
 Lane co-wrote the books "Naughty Mabel" (2015) and "Naughty Mabel Sees It All" (2016) with his husband, Devlin Elliott, and he wrote the introduction to the 2017 book "Neil Simon's Memoirs."
 In 2008, he was inducted into the American Theatre Hall of Fame.

 Nathan Lane was born Joseph Lane on February 3, 1956, in Jersey City, New Jersey.
 His father, Daniel, a truck driver/aspiring singer, passed away from alcoholism when Nathan was 11 years old, and his mother, Nora, who died in 2000, suffered from bipolar disorder and worked as a secretary.
 Lane grew up in a Catholic household with older brothers Robert and Daniel Jr., and he attended St. Peter's Preparatory School.
 At St. Peter's, Nathan was voted Best Actor during his senior year (1974), and in 2011, he was honored with the school's Prep Hall of Fame Professional Achievement Award.

 Though Nathan received a drama scholarship to Philadelphia's Saint Joseph's University, he decided to work instead after he realized that his scholarship wouldn't cover enough of his college expenses.
 A different actor named Joseph Lane had already registered with Actors' Equity, so inspired by the "Guys and Dolls" character Nathan Detroit, Lane decided to start using the first name Nathan.
 After moving to New York City, he briefly performed stand-up comedy, then began appearing in Off-Broadway productions.
 He first appeared on Broadway in 1982, playing Roland Maule in Noël Coward's "Present Laughter," a role that earned him a Drama Desk Award nomination.
 Nathan then appeared in Broadway productions of "Merlin" (1983), and "Wind in the Willows" (1985).
 He made his TV debut in the 1981 miniseries "Jacqueline Susann's Valley of the Dolls," and in 1982, he played Jonathan Burns on the NBC sitcom "One of the Boys."
 Lane first graced the big screen in 1987's "Ironweed," and he soon appeared in "Joe Versus the Volcano" (1990), "He Said, She Said" (1991), "Frankie and Johnny" (1991), "Life with Mikey" (1993), and "Addams Family Values" (1993).
 In 1994, he voiced Timon in "The Lion King" and he reprised his role in the direct-to-video movies "The Lion King II: Simba's Pride" (1998) and "The Lion King 1½" (2004) and the TV series "Timon & Pumbaa" (1995).

 In 1992, Lane starred as Nathan Detroit in a Broadway revival of "Guys and Dolls" and earned his first Tony nomination.
 That year he also received an Obie Award for Sustained Excellence of Performance.
 Nathan has appeared in several plays by Terrence McNally, including "The Lisbon Traviata," "Love!
 Valour!
 Compassion!," and "Lips Together, Teeth Apart."
 Nathan co-starred with Robin Williams in the 1996 film "The Birdcage" and hosted "Saturday Night Live" in 1997, and he appeared on "Frasier" (1995) and "Mad About You" (1998), earning Primetime Emmy nominations for Outstanding Guest Actor in a Comedy Series.
 In 2001, he starred in "The Producers" on Broadway alongside Matthew Broderick, and the duo reprised their roles in the 2005 film of the same name.
 Lane and Broderick would team up again for Broadway productions of "The Odd Couple" (2005) and Terrence McNally's "It's Only a Play" (2014).
 In 2010, Nathan played Gomez in the musical "The Addams Family," receiving Outer Critics Circle and Drama Desk nominations for his performance.
 That year he was honored with a Drama League Award for Distinguished Achievement in Musical Theater, and he landed a recurring role as Pepper Saltzman on ABC's "Modern Family."